Key changes

 Getting ready for reregistering

-You should understand what it means to reregister and what happens if your society doesn’t reregister.
-There are a few things your society will need to do before it reregisters, such as preparing some documents and possibly adopting some new processes to comply with the new Act.
+What it means to reregister and what happens if your society doesn’t reregister.
+There are a few things your society will need to do before it reregisters, such as preparing some documents and possibly adopting some new processes to comply with the 2022 Act.

 Committees and officers

-Any society that incorporates or reregisters under the new Act from 5 October 2023 must have a governing body (its committee).
+Any society that incorporates or reregisters under the 2022 Act from 5 October 2023 must have a governing body (its committee).

 • Other people can also be officers even if they’re not part of the elected committee.
 That includes anyone that holds a position which allows them to exercise significant influence over the management or administration of the society.